NeedsSoySauce/dumbdb/README.md

 # About

-Dumbdb is a database that is dumb.
+Dumbdb isn't a database but it is pretty dumb.

 ## Usage